 Admissions Blog: Meet our 2018 Admissions Reps

-Alison Green and Michael Elfassy are 3rd year medical students at the University of Toronto.
-In their 2nd year, they were selected as the student representatives for the MD Program Admissions Committee.
-Their responsibilities included contributing to and voting on admissions policies, evaluating applicant files, acting as ambassadors for the Program by giving presentations and speaking to prospective applicants, coordinating interview days, creating the 2018 admissions video and much more!
+Dion Diep and Heta Joshi are 2nd year medical students at the University of Toronto and were selected as the student representatives for the MD Program Admissions Committee.
+Their responsibilities included contributing to and voting on admissions policies, evaluating applicant files, acting as ambassadors for the Program by giving presentations and speaking to prospective applicants, coordinating interview days and much more!
 They took a break out of their busy schedules to chat with the admissions team about their path to medical school, and their experiences since.